 Vehicles & Machinery

 The use of various vehicles and machinery is often required to run a business.
-Make sure you are keeping an eye on how much you are spending in these areas so that you can make deductions later.
+Be sure to keep an eye on how much you spend in these areas throughout the year so that you can make deductions later:

 - Rental or Lease of Vehicles, Machinery and Equipment.
 If you leased any equipment or vehicles, you can deduct the cost on line 20.
 If you leased a car for 30 days or more for business purposes, see the section on leasing a car in Publication 463 for guidance.
 This is also an area where you may want to get an accountant involved.